irudik/aem6510/README.md

 #### Literature review

 You can do a literature review on up to 5 papers on an environmental, resource, or energy economics topic of your choice.
 Your goal will be to summarise the findings, find common threads, and work yet to be done in the area.
-In the last week of class you will give a short presentation of your review of the literature.
-Papers are due the last day of class.
+In the last two weeks of class you will give a short presentation of your review of the literature.
+Papers are due after the semi-final period.
 My approval of your choice of papers is required before you start the literature review.

 #### Data dive

 You can find a new dataset that we do not cover in class but appears useful for environmental economics research.
 Your goal is to describe the data, how you get them, how you use them, and what makes them relevant.
 You will also need to do some preliminary analysis on the data.
-In the last week of class you will give a short presentation of your review of the literature.
-Papers are due the last day of class.
+In the last two weeks of class you will give a short presentation of the data and your preliminary analysis.
+Papers are due after the semi-final period.
 My approval of your choice of dataset is required before you start the literature review.

 ### Readings